caplena/knowledge-base/docs/Insight-Elements.md

 https://youtu.be/X6foyU3NC18

-### Driver Table
+### Driver Analysis

 Key driver analysis is a powerful way of measuring the relative impact of topics on a KPI.
 The following explains in detail how we utilize this in Caplena combining the categorization of the open ended text comments together with ratings and performance measures.

-The driver table is based on a driver analysis aiming to help you to **understand the impact of a topic mentioned on a performance metric**, such as the likelihood to recommend, overall satisfaction, star rating, etc.
+The driver analysis is aiming to help you to **understand the impact of a topic mentioned on a performance metric**, such as the likelihood to recommend, overall satisfaction, star rating, etc.

-The driver table includes four key elements 👇
+The driver analysis includes four key elements 👇

 | Chart Section                   | Details                |
 | ------------------------------- | ---------------------- |